 - Pool samples submitted outside of this time frame will require prior approval

 - Submit samples: Tuesday - Thursday before 3:00 pm

 - Results available 30 hours after sample received by laboratory

-Please see our complete list of water testing fees.
+Please see our complete list of water testing fees below.
 Payment can be made by cash, check, or credit/debit card.
 (Visa, MasterCard, American Express, Discover).
 An enhanced access fee will be assessed on the total amount of the credit/debit card payment.